 Inhaled nitric oxide can be dangerous.
 Sometimes it is used for newborn babies that have respiratory failure due to pulmonary hypertension.
 Inhaled nitric oxide side effects can include blurred vision, confusion, dizziness and sweating.
 More serious side effects can include rapid heart rate and bluish-colored lips, fingernails or palms.

-Nitric oxide supplements side effects vary depending on which NO supplement you choose:
+Nitric oxide supplements side effects vary depending on which nitric oxide supplement you choose:

 - Beetroot supplement side effects and interactions include sometimes making urine or stools pink or red.